Menu UVK help - System booster Pub

 Right-clicking an error item line will open its context menu, as shown in the picture below:

-Export to text file will export the errors list to a text file in the path you choose.
+Export to text file will export the errors list to a text file in the path you choose, which you can post in a forum, or send to a professional or geek friend.

-If you do not wish to create a system restore point before start deleting the items, un-check Create restore point before deleting, in the upper pane.
+If you do not wish to create a system restore point before start deleting the items, un-check Create restore point, in the upper pane.
 This is not recommended.

-When you have decided which items to delete, click Delete selected items in the menu or the upper pane.
+When you have decided which items to delete, click Delete selected errors in the menu or the upper pane.

 Note that the option to delete the items will only be available for registered users (who have purchased a UVK license key)